Acts 11

 Acts 11:19-21The Men of Cyprus and Cyrene

-19Now they which were scattered abroad upon the persecution that arose about Stephen travelled as far as Phenice, and Cyprus, and Antioch, speaking the word to none but unto the Jews only.
-20And some of them were men of Cyprus and Cyrene, which, when they were come to Antioch, spake unto the Grecians, preaching the Lord Jesus.
+19Now they which were scattered abroad upon the persecution that arose about Stephen travelled as far as Phenice, and Cyprus, and Antioch, preaching the word to none but unto the Jews only.
+20And some of them were men of Cyprus and Cyrene, which, when they were come to Antioch, spake unto the Grecians, preaching the LORD Jesus.
 21And the hand of the Lord was with them: and a great number believed, and turned unto the Lord.

-Antioch is a major city, the third largest in the Roman Empire1.
+Antioch is a major city, the third largest in the Roman Empire.
 It is cosmopolitan, Greek-speaking, far from Jerusalem.
 For the first time, the gospel is being preached not in the temple or the synagogue of a Jewish community, but in the streets and homes of a Gentile-majority city.
 The center of the movement is shifting.
 Jerusalem is the past.
 Antioch is the future.

 Acts 11:22-26Barnabas to Antioch; Barnabas Finds Saul

 22Then tidings of these things came unto the ears of the church which was in Jerusalem: and they sent forth Barnabas, that he should go as far as Antioch.
 23Who, when he came, and had seen the grace of God, was glad, and exhorted them all, that with purpose of heart they would cleave unto the Lord.
 24For he was a good man, and full of the Holy Ghost and of faith: and much people was added unto the Lord.
 25Then departed Barnabas to Tarsus, for to seek Saul: 26And when he had found him, he brought him unto Antioch.
 And it came to pass, that a whole year they assembled themselves with the church, and taught much people.
-And the disciples were called Christians first in Antioch
+And the disciples were called Christians first in Antioch.

 Barnabas is sent as an envoy from Jerusalem.
 His name means "son of encouragement."
 He arrives in Antioch, sees that God is truly at work, and rejoices.
 He does not come with suspicion or conditions.
 He comes with the willingness to see what God is doing and say yes to it.